seodle/chat-categorizer/README.md

 ## Installation

-Two versions are proposed :

-If you have Python 3 installed on your computer, you can run the program through the python folder.
+You need Python 3 installed on your computer, you can run the program through the python folder.
 This option works for any operating system.

-If you don't have python 3, you can run the program with the executable file, in the executable folder.
-This option only works on Windows.

 ## Usage

-With the python file, run the following command line :
+Run the following in command line :

 ```bash
 python chat-categorizer.py
 ```
-With the executable file, just click on it.

 Chat content must be structured in the following form : option1;option2;name;speech in a text file.
 One line per chat interaction.
 See the example **chat.txt**